 Size of your property

 You will only receive enough Housing Benefit for the size of property that you actually require.
 This policy is known as Local Housing Allowance for people who rent their homes privately and is commonly referred to as the "bedroom tax" for people who rent their homes from a social landlord.
-The bedroom tax will be introduced in Northern Ireland in 2017, but the effects of this change will be offset by another fund until March 2020.
+The bedroom tax was introduced to Northern Ireland in 2017, but the effects of this change will be offset by another fund until March 2020.
 Pensioners are not affected by the bedroom tax.